brendacs/stop-bot/README.md

 * `!stop kek` or `@Stop stop kek`
 * `!delete lel` or `@Stop delete lel`
 * `!go 4chan` or `@Stop go 4chan`

+## Go Fish

+The bot doesn't only like to stop things.
+It likes to go fish too.
+I'll let you figure this one out on your own.